VimWei/MdxScraper/README.md

 ## 安装

-To set up the project locally, you will need a working Python environment (Python 3.10+ recommended).
+To set up the project locally, you will need a working Python environment (Python 3.12+ required).

 1. **Clone the repository:**
    ```bash